 Chocolate Chip Chess Pie

 Chocolate Chip Chess Pie – a classic easy chess pie recipe filled with chocolate chips!
-This is the best holiday pie, everyone loves how EASY and good it is!
+This is the best holiday pie recipe; everyone loves how EASY and good it is!

-Are you all ready for some PIES?
+Are you all ready for some PIE recipes?
 I’ve got several to share with you over the next few weeks that are going to be PERFECT for your Thanksgiving table.

 This year, more than ever, I’m thankful for Thanksgiving.
 My family has a lot to be thankful for every year, but even more this year.
 My husband just started a new job (which we are ALL very happy about), we’re all healthy and happy, and we have food on the table.
 I am especially thankful for the food we have this year, especially after we volunteered for FMSC a few weeks ago.
 So many children in the U.S. and world go to bed hungry at night, and so many more die of malnutrition every year.

 So yeah, I have a lot to be thankful for this year.
-A home, a family, plenty of food, and a job that lets me share about important causes…and pie.
+A home, a family, plenty of food, a job that lets me share about important causes…and chocolate chip chess pie.